jermafenser/doom64-dc/README.md

 ***Nightdive Lost Levels support***

+This step is optional.
 Buy the Nightdive Studios edition of Doom 64 (the 2020 PC release) from Steam or wherever.

 Check that your Doom 64 IWAD is the correct one.